Hinduwebsite.com

 1. The native Indian were familiar with horse before the supposed invasion of Aryans.

-2. There is no evidence of large scale invasion of the Aryans.
+4. There is no evidence of large scale invasion of people from outside India until Alexander's time.

-9. It is difficult to believe that the Sanskrit language of the Rigvedic people evolved entirely outside the Indian subcontinent and brought here by the invading Aryans along with their scriptures.
+12. It is difficult to believe that the Sanskrit language of the Rigvedic people evolved entirely outside the Indian subcontinent and brought here by the invading Aryans along with their scriptures.
 There is no evidence of any ancient European tribe or nation ever speaking Sanskrit language.
-There is also no evidence of any European group reciting vedic mantras or practicing vedic rituals based on the hymns contained in the Vedas
+There is also no evidence of any European group reciting Vedic mantras or practicing Vedic rituals based on the hymns contained in the Vedas.

 Racial Types in Prehistoric India